karnkaul/LittleEngineVk/README.md

 LittleEngine Scene (`le::le-scene`) is an optional wrapper that provides `Entity`, `Component`, `Scene`, `Runtime`, and other convenience facilities.

 Default shaders are provided as GLSL sources in `shaders/`.
 (These can be compiled to SPIR-V into your data directory using LittleEngine's tools.)

+See [example](example/example.cpp) for a basic example that renders an animated skinned mesh and some text, and responds to input.

 ### Building